Axiverse Lampposts: Review

 Multi-field dynamics have long played a central role in inflationary model building.
 In large-field scenarios, such as natural inflation, slow roll over $\sim 50$ -- $60$ $e$-folds typically favors a super-Planckian canonical excursion in order to maintain sufficient flatness.
 Early examples of many fields working collectively to sustain slow roll go back to Ref.~\cite{Liddle:1998jc}.
 In Ref.~\cite{Dimopoulos:2005ac}, axions were particularly well-motivated because their approximate shift symmetries make their potentials technically natural, and because string compactifications often furnish many such fields.

 For a single axion with periodicity $2\pi f_a$, the field range per period is $\Delta a \sim 2\pi f_a$, while simple natural-inflation potentials typically prefer an effective range $\Delta a \gtrsim M_{\rm pl}$.
-Realizing $f_a \gtrsim M_{\rm pl}$ is widely viewed as challenging in quantum gravity~\cite{Arkani-Hamed:2006emk,Rudelius:2014wla,Brown:2015lia,Heidenreich:2015wga}, motivating mechanisms in which multiple axions combine to produce an effective super-Planckian excursion even when each individual periodicity is sub-Planckian.
+Realizing $f_a \gtrsim M_{\rm pl}$ is widely viewed as challenging in quantum gravity~\cite{Arkani-Hamed:2006emk,Rudelius:2014wla,Brown:2015lia,Heidenreich:2015wga}, motivating mechanisms in which multiple axions combine to produce an effective super-Planckian excursion even when each individual periodicity is sub-Planckian, although such enhancements may be constrained by the weak gravity conjecture~\cite{Heidenreich:2015wga,Bachlechner:2015qja,Hebecker:2015rya,Brown:2015lia}.

 A useful way to see the origin of the collective enhancement is to expand a multi-axion theory about a minimum,

 where $m_i$ and $\lambda_i$ encode the local curvature and self-interactions of the potential.
 If the masses and quartics are approximately degenerate, $m_i=m$ and $\lambda_i=\lambda$, then along the radial trajectory $\rho^2=\sum_i a_i^2$ one finds